merlinymy/photoQuest/README.md

 - ESLint + Prettier are configured; run `npx eslint . --ext js,mjs,cjs --fix` and `npx prettier . --write` before deployment.
 - MongoDB assumed available locally at `mongodb://localhost:27017/`.
 - Static frontend served from `frontend/` by Express at `http://localhost:3004`.

-## User Personas & Stories:

-- **Aspiring Photographer**: A college student new to photography.
-User Story: As a budding photographer, I want to attempt beginner-friendly photo challenges (with clear themes and tips) so that I can practice and improve my skills one step at a time.

-- **Challenge Organizer (Admin)**: An expert setting up quests.
-User Story: As an admin or challenge creator, I want an easy interface to create new photo challenges (with descriptions and deadlines) so that I can regularly provide fresh themes and keep the community active.

 ### Dev log: